VarunPalrecha/GDP-Predictor/README.md

 Usage

-Ensure your dataset (Data.csv) is available in the specified path.
+Ensure your dataset (FinalData_1.xlsx) is available in the specified path.

 Run the script: